About “A Difficult Daughter”

 This quote is drawn from a guest post by Kristen on https://www.thediaryhealer.com/category/blog/.
 Kristen’s story, and that of her family, is one of the 10 stories shared in the book, My Kid is Back – Empowering Parents to Beat Anorexia Nervosa, by Daniel Le Grange and June Alexander.”

 Today, in twenty nineteen, a woman said to me, referring to a friend’s teenage daughter: “she was so skinny, people accused her of being anorexic.
 I call that nonsense, because I saw with my own eyes that she ate more than anyone!”
 Because the teenager is thin, people loosely use the word ‘anorexic’.
 They say “Shame on you” or “How can you do this to yourself, you selfish girl?’ ” This is typical of comments from educated, intelligent people, who view the disease as a choice by the sufferer, not as we now know, a genetic disorder and a serious illness, beyond the sufferer’s control.

 In Australia in the early fifties, the illness didn’t have a name.
 Nevertheless shaming and blaming was constantly directed towards sufferers of what came to be known as ‘anorexia nervosa’.
 Only then, when the disease had a respectable medical title, did glimmerings of understanding slowly break through.
-The public was told this was no ‘slimmer’s disease’ but a serious mental and physical illness, often fatal, and beyond the sufferer’s control.
+The public was told this was no ‘slimmer’s disease’ but a serious mental and physical illness,which was often fatal.

 ‘A Difficult Daughter’ is the story of one sufferer of classic anorexia nervosa in the fifties, who was maligned, punished, and eventually exiled from her family at the age of fourteen.
 It is loosely based on my own experience.
 However the characters, events and locations are fiction, and not intended to represented real people, whether living or dead.